FluxLemur/citybash/README.md

     1. Nothing happens for some time `T_ab`, proportional to the distance between cities A and B. The army is moving.
     2. The 10 soliders of A's army attack the soliders that are currently in B's city.
 Both sides sustain losses.
 If the attackers succeed, they take some gold with them.
 Some of B's gold is safely hidden in it's _cache_ (gold is automatically stored in a city's cache).
     3. After `T_ab` more time, the remaining soliders of the original 10 return to city A. If they are carrying gold from a successful attack, the gold is added to A’s hold.
+  - Run `simulations/battle_sim.py` for some examples.
 - Ending Conditions
   - The game stops when either:
     1. A player upgrades to a level 5 city
-    2. 10 minutes have passed
+    2. The admin terminates after some amount of time (say, 10 minutes)

 ## Game Mechanics
 - Cities are placed at random on a 20x20 square world.